ChenYefet/WhackAWord/README.md

 If you found an issue or would like to submit an improvement to this project, please submit an issue using the 'Issues' tab above.
 If you would like to submit a pull request, please reference the issue you created.

 ## Credits
 This app is my attempt to implement the following mockups and instructions, given to me by the [onebillion](https://onebillion.org/) organisation after I sent them a job application.
-I have added additional features to it and made it usable on different types of Android device.
+In addition to implementing it from scratch, I have made it usable on different types of Android device and implemented additional features not included in the instructions.
 I used [Inkscape](https://inkscape.org/) to create the SVG file that I needed in order to make each card appear to be coming out of their hole.
+The 'well done' audio file was generated using [TTSMP3](https://ttsmp3.com/) and [CloudConvert](https://cloudconvert.com/).

 ### Mockups given to me
 <table>